dataminer-site/dataminer-site.github.io/docs/archive/0.9/extensions/postgres.md

 | dbname   | Database Name                        | [user]         |
 | passfile | Name of file passwords are stored in | ~/.pgpass      |

-The tables in the file can be read as if they were normal DuckDB tables, but the underlying data is read directly from Postgres at query time.
+The tables in the file can be read as if they were normal DataMiner tables, but the underlying data is read directly from Postgres at query time.

 ```sql
 D SHOW TABLES;